nolanrd04/CST-435-Project-Hub/backend/app/routers/Project6/README.md

 # **Project Pipeline**

 ## 1. rawDataToImage.py
-Converts all ndjson files in rawData to 28x28 images and saves those images as their subfolder types in imageData.
+Converts all ndjson files in rawData to custome resolution images and saves those images as their subfolder types in imageData.
 For example, apple.ndjson becomes imageData/apple/versionX/[images].
-Certain features like strokes and countrycode are not needed.
-We just need the images.
-It should only extract images if they were succesfully guessed.
-This file will prompt the user for customization:
+Prompts the user to pick a quality size, where quality is primarily determined by the number of strokes.
-1. Output file size: will stop running when the converter has generated this storage amount for each category.
-For example, when 20mb of apple images have been generated, it stops and moves on to the next category.
+1. Output file size: will stop running when the converter has generated a specific number of files for each fruit that the user picks.
 2. Versions: the user might want to create multiple models, in which case we need to maintain data versions.
 This can be solved by asking the user for a version name and creating a new subfolder version[Name] where [Name] is given by the user.

 ## 2. imageToNPZ.py